markplotlib/sparkify-data-warehouse/README.md

 1. Clone this repository, which will place the 3 `.py` files and the `.cfg` file into the same directory.
 2. Duplicate the `dwh_template.cfg` file to create a new file named `dwh.cfg`.
  Because this will contain private login credentials, be sure it is added to the `.gitignore` file.
 3. Fill in the `[CLUSTER]` and `[IAM_ROLE]` attributes from AWS, according to the IAM role and Redshift cluster already created.
 Please consult AWS's well-documented instructions as necessary.
-4. Run `create_tables.py` to set up the Redshift data warehouse cluster.
+4. Run `python create_tables.py` to set up the Redshift data warehouse cluster.
-5. Run `etl.py`.
+5. Run `python etl.py`.
 This will copy the 2 large tables from S3 into staging tables.
  This will also populate the smaller dimension tables.